Fish Tank Setup Guide for Beginners

 Beginner Mistakes to Avoid

-Most early problems come from doing too much too fast.
+Most early fish tank problems come from doing too much too fast.
+Slow setup, steady testing, and careful stocking make the aquarium much easier to manage.

 Adding Fish Too Soon